Pin me for later 👆🏻🤓

 - For the replay, you will have to manually upload your recording to YouTube or other video host platform (like Vimeo).
 You can either share the link to the video on these platforms OR embed the video on your own website so you can create a branded experience and have a sales button below the video.

 If you're newer to webinars, getting started on the tech side can be scary.
 You don't want to make a big mistake with a live audience watching, right?
 Well, stop making excuses and start learning the tech stuff so you can get out there and make a difference in the world!

 I recorded a free training session called "How to Host a Free Webinar"!

 - A complete walk through of all 3 free (or nearly free) webinar platforms from above - Google Hangouts, Facebook Live, and Zoom.

 - How to set up your sign up page to collect email registrations in MailChimp and ConvertKit.

 - How to share your screen and presentation slides.

 - Embedding a free chat box into your WordPress or SquareSpace hosted webinar page.

 - Uploading your webinar replay into YouTube so you can use it again and again.

-Ready to get over your tech issues?
+Ready to get over your tech issues and host a webinar for free?
 Click the button below 👇🏻

 So are you ready to get out there and host your first (or next) webinar?
 I promise it's not as scary as you think it's going to be!